iamNilotpal/openpulse/RBAC.md

 Heartbeats are periodic checks that ensure a system or service is running as expected.
 If a heartbeat check fails, it can trigger an alert, signaling potential downtime.
 Managing heartbeats is critical for ensuring system uptime.

-- **Example**: An **Admin** can configure how often heartbeats check for system health and what actions to take if a service is unresponsive.
+- **Example**: An **Team Admin** can configure how often heartbeats check for system health and what actions to take if a service is unresponsive.

 ### 8. **Integrations**